 November 19, 2018

-CAC and Protect Democracy file a complaint in federal district courtD.D.C.
+CAC and Protect Democracy file a complaint on behalf of U.S. SenatorsD.D.C.
 Original Complaint

 CAC and Protect Democracy file notice voluntarily dismissing the case after a new Attorney General is confirmed